Best Of balls

 For slower swing speeds in the 85-95 mph range, the Chrome Soft might actually outperform the Pro V1.
 It compresses more easily, which means you’re getting maximum energy transfer without having to swing out of your shoes.

 The downside: In windy conditions, the Chrome Soft can balloon more than firmer balls.
 If you play links-style golf or live somewhere that’s always blowing, be aware.
-Also, the cover isn’t the most durable — I can see wear after 3-4 holes of wedge play.
+The cover also has a softer reputation than the longest-lasting premium options.

 Check price on Amazon →